 The case is Paguirigan v.
 Prompt Nursing Employment Agency LLC, et al., 17 Civ.
 1302 (E.D.N.Y.
 Sept.
 24, 2019).

-John Howley and Leandro B. Lachica of The Howley Law Firm P.C. represent Ms. Paguirigan and the class of more than 200 Filipino nurses.
-For more information, you may contact them at (212) 601-2728.
+John Howley and Leandro B. Lachica of The Howley Law Firm P.C. represented Ms. Paguirigan and the class of more than 200 Filipino nurses.
+If you have experienced a hostile work environment or employment discrimination, complete our contact form or call (212) 601-2728 to discuss your right to compensation.